Exploring old Firefox bugs

 The bug

-In Firefox, elements intended to be hidden can impact the outlined area of their ancestors.
-This occurs most frequently with hidden text content for an icon or logo, where the hidden text is positioned negatively offscreen as part of an implementation to provide relevant content to screenreader users and spiders while hiding it from visual users.
+In Firefox, an offset element can impact the outlined area of its ancestors.
+This occurs most frequently with hidden text content techniques used for icons or logos, where the visually-hidden text is positioned offscreen with a negative offset.
+The purpose of this implementation to provide relevant content to screenreader users and crawlers, while hiding it visually.

 An example of this technique is as follows: